 I really appreciate a space that is uncluttered and only full of necessary or pretty things.
-It’s like my eyes need that empty space or “white space” for breathing room if that makes sense.
+It’s like my eyes need that empty space or “white space” for breathing room, if that makes sense.

 My ways are slowly rubbing off on him, but I’ve learned that I can’t push him to get rid of things that he’s not ready to get rid of.
 It’s a work in progress.

 13. Explain your current wardrobe.
 Are you following a specific capsule wardrobe project?
-If, not what guidelines do you use [if any]?
+If not, what guidelines do you use [if any]?
 What color palette would we see?
 How many items do you have in your wardrobe?

-I wrote a whole post about how I keep my wardrobe as simple: 7 Tips for Simplifying Your Wardrobe
+I wrote a whole post about how I keep my wardrobe simple: 7 Tips for Simplifying Your Wardrobe

-I love looking at capsule wardrobes but I haven’t tried it.
+I love looking at capsule wardrobes, but I haven’t tried it.
 I’m able to wear most of my clothes year-round with different layers, so I don’t think I could divide out a chunk of clothes to wear as a “capsule”.

 My goal is to pare down my closet so that I wear everything in there pretty much all year, which would make a capsule wardrobe seem unnecessary.
 I try to go through my closet about twice a year to get rid of clothes from the last season that I didn’t wear.